Designer Screen Layout

 What does “headless” stand for?

+The “headless” design allows for parallel, background operations of multiple tasks without occupying the screen.
 Utilizing the headless design, you can enhance the processing speed and make better use of your bots because it allows one bot to execute multiple tasks.
 Also, because errors related to unexpected actions resulting from occupying the screen can be eliminated, you can ensure reliable operation of the automated processes.

-One bot can perform up to 10 tasks simultaneously.
+Bot | One bot performs one task. | One bot can perform up to 10 tasks simultaneously. |

-The bot operates parallel processes in the background, without occupying the screen.
+Operation | The bot occupies the screen. | The bot operates parallel processes in the background, without occupying the screen. |

-Processing of large amounts of data that do not require screen occupation.
+Application | Tasks that require screen occupation for processing. | Processing of large amounts of data that do not require screen occupation. |

-Eliminates the possibility of errors related to unexpected mouse or keyboard inputs during the process.
+Features | The operator can visually verify the processes. | Eliminates the possibility of errors related to unexpected mouse or keyboard inputs during the process. |

 Headless project features